CBI targets PNB Mumbai branch auditors in $2 billion fraud probe

 Modi and Choksi have been accused of colluding with Punjab National Bank (PNB) officials to secure unauthorised loans between 2011 and 2017, mostly from the overseas branches of Indian state banks.
 They left India in January before the fraud was unearthed, but have denied the charges through letters and statements.

-Sharma was the internal chief auditor at the Brady House branch “who was supposed to verify the daily transactions, report the irregularities and ensure that the same are rectified to protect the interest of the bank,” CBI Inspector D. Damodaran said in the court filing.
+Sharma was the internal chief auditor at the Brady House branch“who was supposed to verify the daily transactions, report the irregularities and ensure that the same are rectified to protect the interest of the bank,” CBI Inspector D. Damodaran said in the court filing.

-But he, “in conspiracy with other co-accused persons, deliberately ignored to point out the issuance of illegal” letters of undertaking (LOUs) for companies owned by Modi and Choksi to raise loans from other banks, the inspector added.
+But he,“in conspiracy with other co-accused persons, deliberately ignored to point out the issuance of illegal” letters of undertaking (LOUs) for companies owned by Modi and Choksi to raise loans from other banks, the inspector added.

-Sharma’s lawyer Apoorv Vijay Singh told the court his client “had no opportunity to know about the messages” sent on international payments platform SWIFT by other bank officials as he did not have access to SWIFT.
+Sharma’s lawyer Apoorv Vijay Singh told the court his client“had no opportunity to know about the messages” sent on international payments platform SWIFT by other bank officials as he did not have access to SWIFT.

 PNB has accused two low-level employees of the Brady House branch - where Sharma also worked - of issuing the LOUs without making corresponding entries in the bank’s main software, helping the fraud go undetected for years.

 Finance Minister Arun Jaitley told reporters on Thursday evening the cabinet has approved the establishment of an independent regulator for auditors in the country.
-The cabinet also decided to present a bill in parliament aimed at making it easier to seize properties of “fugitive economic offenders”.
+The cabinet also decided to present a bill in parliament aimed at making it easier to seize properties of“fugitive economic offenders”.

 “We can’t allow people to make a mockery of the law,” Jaitley said.